 If tracking the outcome-directedness of potential actions is an extension of motor processing, then constraining an agent’s opportunity to act should significantly disrupt motor representations concerning another’s realm of agency.
 Liepelt, Ullsperger, Obst, Spengler, von Cramon and Brass (2009) instructed participants to lift their index or middle finger in response to a number stimulus presented between the index and middle finger of a photograph of an agent’s static hand.
 There was a marked slowing of participants’ reaction time in the condition where the observed agent’s corresponding index and middle fingers were tied to the table with metal clamps as compared to the conditions where the agent’s fingers were unrestrained or where the agent’s non-corresponding fingers (thumb and ring finger) were restrained.
 The results highlight that the physical body of an agent is constitutively relevant to certain kinds of cognition.
 The fact that another person’s restraint leads to a finger-specific slowing of reaction time in the observer, even when the restraint was response irrelevant, suggests that our motor system automatically takes on the task-relevant circumstances governing someone else’s potentially upcoming goal-directed action.
-Dovetailing with Liepelt et al.’s findings, Costantini et al. (2011) found that priming of participants’ own motor system to react more quickly (as demonstrated with the spatial alignment effect paradigm) was obliterated when the agent’s apparent possibility to interact with an object was temporarily restricted (a transparent panel was placed between the computer avatar and the handled mug).
+Dovetailing with Liepelt et al.’s findings, Costantini et al. (2011) found that priming of participants’ own motor system to react more quickly (as demonstrated with the spatial alignment effect paradigm) was obliterated when the observed agent’s apparent possibility to interact with an object was temporarily restricted (a transparent panel was placed between the computer avatar and the handled mug).

-The available evidence that motor representations enables us to track the goals of others’ actions, although broad, does not entail that motor representations underpin the primary ways in which human beings engage in social cognition to play a role in the tracking of beliefs which specify someone’s reasons for action (Rizzolatti & Sinigaglia, 2010, p.
+The available evidence that motor representations enable us to track the goals of others’ actions, although broad, does not entail that motor representations underpin the primary ways in which human beings engage in social cognition to play a role in the tracking of beliefs which specify someone’s reasons for action (Rizzolatti & Sinigaglia, 2010, p.
 271).
-To make this bridge, our research experiment aims to test whether, and to what extent, visibly constraining an agent from potentially interacting with an object modulates observers’ abilities to automatically track that agent’s belief.
+Going beyond this evidence, our hypothesis is that information about beliefs can feed into motor predictions concerning an agent’s potential actions.
+Our research experiment therefore aims to test whether, and to what extent, visibly constraining an agent from potentially interacting with an object modulates observers’ abilities to automatically track that agent’s belief.
 Our experiment bears on two broader issues.